Canada's largest railroads have come to a full stop. Here's what you need to know

 Bargaining resumed Thursday, with picketing already underway.
 Both railroads have said they would end the lockout if the union agrees to binding arbitration.
 But in a Thursday post to X, Teamsters Canada Rail Conference President Paul Boucher accused CPKC and CN of “holding the Canadian economy hostage” in order to pressure the government to impose binding arbitration.

 Both railroads are offering raises to what are already well-paying jobs that they say are consistent with other recent deals in the industry.
-The negotiations are primarily hung up on issues related to worker schedules and concerns about rules designed to prevent fatigue among train crews.
+The negotiations are primarily hung up on issues related to worker schedules and concerns about rules designed to prevent train crew fatigue.

-Billions of dollars of goods move between Canada and the U.S. via rail each month, per the U.S. Transportation Department.
+Billions of dollars of goods move between Canada and the U.S. via rail each month.
 The current impasse is halting all rail traffic from CPKC and CN in Canada as well as shipments from these two railroads crossing into the U.S., although trains will continue operating within in the U.S. and Mexico.

 The consequences will be felt by both businesses and consumers.